-The PSP self-assessment procedure takes place annually with the support of the MODIP.
-The quality assurance targets are set annually for all Department of Physics PSPs.
-The findings of the PSP self-assessment are shared within the academic unit.
-The PSP is evaluated using students' and graduates' evaluations.
-The EAAP found no information on surveys from external stakeholders.
+The PSP self-assessment procedure takes place annually with the support of the MODIP, and its quality assurance targets are set annually.
+The findings of the PSP self-assessment are shared within the academic units of the School of Medicine and the Department of Physics.
+The PSP is evaluated using students' course evaluations.
+The EAAP found no information on surveys from external stakeholders and its graduates.

 The PSP collects data, which it uses to improve.
-The students' and graduates' evaluation surveys serve as an indirect assessment method for the PSP.
-The lack of satisfaction surveys from the external stakeholders hampers the program assessment.
+The students' evaluation surveys serve as an indirect assessment method for the PSP.
+The lack of satisfaction surveys from the graduates and external stakeholders hampers the program assessment.
 Students, graduates, and other stakeholders do not appear to have been directly involved in the decision-making processes for curriculum improvements.

-The number of students participating in the course evaluations is low and is as follows: 17% in Fall 2020, 13.5% in Spring 2021, 8% in Fall 2021, 3.1% in Spring 2022, 7.7% in Fall 2022, 9% in Spring 2023, and 7.4% in Fall 2023.
+The number of students participating in the course evaluations is as follows: 56% in Fall 2020, 40% in Spring 2021, 6% in Fall 2021, 0% in Spring 2022, 37% in Fall 2022, and 43% in Spring 2023.
 The student survey results showed that the PSP students are very satisfied with the PSP course objectives and the material covered.
-The policy goal setting reports no participation of the PSP graduates in the program's evaluation (5% is the reported target).